mcmasterwhitewater/mcmasterwhitewater.github.com/index.markdown

 We are happy to have all the students back, and had a great time seeing some new faces out at Clubsfest!
 We hope that you will check us out.

-Pool sessions are going to be starting on October 7th.
+Pool sessions are every Friday from 8.30pm - 9.30pm.

+We run office hours on Tuesday and Thursday From 1.30pm - 5.30 in IWC B101.
+Come check us out, or if you have any questions feel free to stop by

 If you are an intermediate or experienced paddler, navigate to the [forum section](http://mcmasterwhitewater.ca/forum) to find out what the current members are up to.
 Remember to be safe out there.